 You’ll need to complete a Streets plan review.
-Find Streets plan review requirements and applicable forms for more information.
+See Streets’ plan review requirements and applicable forms for more information.

-Once approved, submit your stamped plan with your other application materials when submitting in person at the Permit and License Center in the MSB.
+You must submit your Streets-approved plans with your other application materials when you apply in person at the Permit and License Center in MSB.